allenchou/CMU-15618-Final-Project/docs/index.md

 ## Resources

 We will implement all algorithms from scratch.
-There are several [research papers](#references) about parallel MST.
+There are several research papers about parallel MST (in References section).
 There is also a good summary in [Wikipedia](https://en.wikipedia.org/wiki/Parallel_algorithms_for_minimum_spanning_trees).
 As far as we know, there is no code available online.
 We are going to run our initial experiment on GHC machines and [CloudLab](https://www.cloudlab.us/) if available.

 ## Goals and Deliverables